Vala Ómarsdóttir is a film director and a performance maker from Iceland.

 Her recent directing work includes: Nánd/Proximity (theatre), Sprungur/Fractures (short film), Tæring (theatre), ÉG/I (short film), Dætur/Daughters (short film), Mamma ætlar að sofna/Mother will sleep (short film), Hamur/Skin (short dance film), ROF (experimental short film) and Strengir (theatre).

-Vala is currently working on her first feature film Bara barn, produced by Ursus Parvus Production.
+Vala is currently working on her first feature film Bara barn, produced by Ursus Parvus.

 Photo: Saga Sig.